InsightSoftwareConsortium/ITK-Wasm/doc/content/api/Mesh.md

 title: Mesh
 ---

-An `itk/Mesh` is the N-dimensional data structure to represent points sets and meshes for *itk-wasm*.
+An `Mesh` is the N-dimensional data structure to represent points sets and meshes for *itk-wasm*.
 It is intended to be used for data transfer and exchange as opposed to processing.
 A Mesh is a JavaScript object with the following properties:

 **meshType**: The [MeshType](./MeshType.html) for this mesh.
 **name**: An optional name, a `String`, that describes this mesh.